JakaAu/userthen/README.md

-the project is visible in the userthen file.
+All the projects files are in the userthen file displayed above i think - jashan